 - Monocular vs binoculars

 - How much night vision goggles cost

-Night vision goggles amplify light that is basically invisible to the naked eye.
-Light goes into image intensifying tubes that make the light visible to our eyes.
+Night vision goggles amplify the light that is basically invisible to the naked eye.
+The light goes into image intensifying tubes that make the light visible to our eyes.
 Night vision goggles do need some light to function properly.
-Moon and star light will help your image look brighter.
+Moon and starlight will help your image look brighter.